DorinBe/housegapp-gui/README.md

-# houseganpp-gui-utility
+# HouseGAN++ GUI Utility
-Capstone Project Phase B. While experimenting with [houseganpp](https://github.com/ennauata/houseganpp) model, we struggled with editing the input data (JSONs).
-Hence, we developed a GUI utility for editing the JSONs according to the structure of the repository [houseganpp](https://github.com/ennauata/houseganpp).
+Welcome to the **HouseGAN++ GUI Utility** repository!
+This project provides a graphical user interface (GUI) for the [HouseGAN++](https://github.com/ennauata/houseganpp) model, making it easier to generate and manipulate the input data for the model, allowing for easier post training.
+Our goal is to bridge the gap between cutting-edge AI research and practical applications in architecture and design.
+This project is contribution as part of our BSc in Software Engineering.

 ![Watch the video](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExMGtmaGkxaDR5NG55NzU5a3E5ZGZqMXFpamE5NXY5eWR2Z250dmhoeiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/qsbNaUqq56d5laejPT/giphy.gif)

-### Features
-- User-friendly interface for navigating and modifying JSON files, which are the input data for [houseganpp](https://github.com/ennauata/houseganpp) model.
-- Easy to compare between desired floorplan to output floorplan and graph.

-### How to Use
+## How to Use
-- Launch the utility.
 - Load an existing JSON file, or start from scratch.
-- Edit the neighbours as necessary.
+- Edit neighbors as necessary.
 - Press the "generate locally" button, make sure you installed all the requirements in gui/houseganapp_min/requirements.txt file - i've changed it to run on CPU only for convenience.
 For more information check the [houseganpp](https://github.com/ennauata/houseganpp) state-of-the-art repository.
 - GCP also availble, create a .env file with URL={cloud_run_url} and enter your cloud_run_url, if you have.
 Try using [House-GAN-Model](https://github.com/DorinBe/House-GAN-Model) on your google cloud account.

-### Installing
+## Installing
 - Developed with Python 3.10.11 on Windows 11.
 - Install [GhostScript](https://www.ghostscript.com/)
 - `pip install -r requirements.txt`